Home » Industrial » Building Projects » Understanding Coating Thickness Measurements

 Coating thickness meters

 Coating Thickness Meters are used when a coating has already been applied and is cured, they use probes which when against the surface, give you a reading.
-Coating thickness meters are often used at various stages through a project to check existing coatings on a surface to ensure they are suitable to over paint, checking your progress throughout a project to ensure each coat applied is up to standard and finally at the end of a project to check that all areas have received the DFT (Dry Film Thickness) they should have to meet specification.
+A coating thickness gauge is often used at various stages through a project to check paint thickness in existing coatings on a surface to ensure they are suitable to over paint, checking your progress throughout a project to ensure each coat applied is up to standard and finally at the end of a project to check that all areas have received the DFT (Dry Film Thickness) they should have to meet specification.
 If you want an easy tool to use, we suggest the Coating Thickness Meter (C5007).
 This meter is ideal for measuring all coatings on any metallic substrates.
 The magnetic induction probes using eddy current principles mean you can check that the correct coating thickness has been applied to your surface.
 This tool is one of the most advanced on the market, mean that you can feel assured you can make the right decisions with your coatings.

 Coating-Thickness-3